History of the Jews in Monastir: Monastir during the Holocaust

 In 1941, some 78,000 Jews lived in Yugoslavia, including about 4,000 foreign or stateless Jews who had found refuge in the country during the 1930s.
 Although Yugoslavia had reluctantly joined the Axis alliance with Germany, the Yugoslav government was toppled by an anti-German military coup on March 27, 1941.
 Nazi Germany invaded the Balkan nations of Yugoslavia and Greece in early April 1941.
 Supported militarily by her Axis allies (Italy, Bulgaria, Hungary, and Romania), Germany quickly subdued the Balkans.
 Yugoslavia was partitioned among the Axis allies.
 Bulgaria annexed Yugoslav Macedonia (the area including the cities of Skopje and Bitola in southern Yugoslavia).

-On October 4, 1941, the Bulgarians enforced an extraordinary measure that prohibited the Jews of Macedonia from engaging in any type of industry or commerce.
+On October 4, 1941, the Bulgarians enforced an extraordinary measure that prohibited the Jews of Yugoslav Macedonia from engaging in any type of industry or commerce.
 All existing Jewish businesses had three months to transfer ownership to non-Jews or sell their assets and close down.
 In addition, a law that barred Jews from certain areas of town was enforced in Monastir in late 1941.
 Jews who lived in the more prosperous part of Monastir, located on the east side of the Dragor River, were forced to move to a poorer part of town located near the traditional Jewish quarter on the west side, and this area became the ghetto.

 With Monastir's Jews forced into a ghetto and registered, it became easier to carry out the theft of their property.
 On July 2, 1942, the Bulgarian government demanded that all Jewish households hand over 20 percent of the value of all assets, including property, furniture, cash, and household items.
 Committees were established to assess the value of the Jews' property.
 The possessions of those who did not have the money to pay the tax were sold at auction.

-All of these degrading, restrictive measures halted normal Jewish life in Monastir.
-Zamila Kolonomos, a local Jewish woman, lived through these years of occupation in Monastir.
+All of these degrading, restrictive measures halted normal Jewish life in Monastir. Žamila Kolonomos, a local Jewish woman, lived through these years of occupation in Monastir.
 She wrote, "Ansina la vida si truko i no avia mas ni enkontros, ni fiestas, ni bodas, ni aligrias" (Thus life was so greatly changed and there were no more get-togethers, no festivals, no weddings, no celebrations).

 Though allied with the Germans, the Bulgarian government refused to deport Jews residing in Bulgaria proper.
 Bulgarian authorities did, however, deport Jews without Bulgarian citizenship from the territories of Yugoslavia and Greece which Bulgaria occupied.
 They deported the Macedonian Jews in simultaneous actions that began in the early morning of Thursday, March 11, 1943.
 In Monastir, Skopje, and Štip, where there was a tiny population of Sephardic Jews, several hundred police and soldiers, as well as cart drivers with their carts, gathered at municipal police stations at 2 a.m. to receive instructions for the removal of the Jews and their belongings.
 In Monastir, the Bulgarian military established a blockade around the city to prevent escapes.